Icon-Newsletter

 Venus Zoleta

-What are Pag-IBIG Acquired Assets?
+What is a Pag-IBIG Acquired Asset?

 If the buy-back option doesn't work out, Pag-IBIG offers the foreclosed property to new buyers at a lower price via public bidding to recover the unpaid loan and generate income for the Fund.